proroklab/VectorizedMultiAgentSimulator/README.md

 - **Rllib compatible**: A wrapper is already available in `environment` to use the scenarios in [rllib](https://docs.ray.io/en/latest/rllib/index.html) as an rllib.VectorEnv object.
 - **Entity shapes**: Our entities (agent and landmarks) can have different customizable shapes (spheres, boxes, lines).
 These shapes are supported for elastic collisions.
 For details on which collidable pairs are supported look at the `core`.
-- **Faster than physics engines**: Our simulator is extremely light weight, using only tensor operations.
+- **Faster than physics engines**: Our simulator is extremely lightweight, using only tensor operations.
 It is perfect for running MARL training at scale with multi-agent collisions and interactions.
 - **Customizable**: When creating a new scenario of your own, the world, agent and landmarks are highly customizable.
 Examples are: _world damping, simulation timestep, non-differentiable communication, agent sensors, masses and densities_.